Austin Criminal Lawyer

 Time Is of the Essence

 While time is most always your friend in criminal cases, this is not so at the initiation of a case.
-As an Austin criminal lawyer, we will take charge early on and shield you from investigators or officers seeking information.
+As a criminal defense lawyer, we will take charge early on and shield you from investigators or officers seeking information.
 Once you have counsel, law enforcement is no longer allowed to contact you, and they must go through us instead.
 Immediate action is advised, and once we are retained you can begin to relax and sort things out.
 Inevitably, gathering case information such a police reports, photos, and witness statements takes time.
 Nothing is as instantaneous as it appears on television.
 It can take several weeks, and the sooner we are signed on, the better prepared we will be to represent you in court.

 You Are in Control

 When you hire a criminal attorney, you are still fully in control of important aspects of your case.
 When you are paying for an attorney yourself, you retain the ability to fire and rehire an attorney of your choice at any time.
 In addition, you have the absolute right to make certain decisions in your case.
 First, you and you alone get to decide whether or not to accept any plea bargain offers proposed by the prosecutor.
 We will counsel you on your options as well as our opinion of potential outcomes, but you will ultimately decide.
 As well, you alone will decide whether to exercise your right to a trial.
 Finally, if you decide to proceed to trial, you also possess the right to decide if you will testify or not.
 These are important individual decisions, and we are here to help counsel you with regard to each and every one.

 Hiring an Austin Criminal Lawyer is Incredibly Convenient